Brain Damage (album): Critical reception and legacy

 In a contemporary review, Mark Ellen of Smash Hits felt that the "brilliant" Brain Damage built on the promise of I Wah Dub by revealing "yet more echoing corridors" down which Bovell explores a wide array of genres which are each presented "in the way you'd least expect", with the free dub disc increasing the entertainment factor.
-Peter Trollope of Liverpool Echo praised the first disc as an assortment of songs which "define reggae today–a contemporary culture that is breaking new boundaries, developing new scope–thanks to people like Bovell", while describing the dub disc as a pleasurable addition.
+Peter Trollope of the Liverpool Echo praised the first disc as an assortment of songs which "define reggae today–a contemporary culture that is breaking new boundaries, developing new scope–thanks to people like Bovell", while describing the dub disc as a pleasurable addition.
 Reviewing the record for Harrow Midweek, Mike Hrano wrote that Bovell "copes triumphantly with any music he chooses to dabble in", highlighting how the genre explorations cover "the whole gambit", and commented how the album still revealed new "treasures and secrets" on repeated listens.
 Less favourable was Brian Altken of the Aberdeen Evening Express, who said that while Bovell is a good session musician for other artists, the album "suggests that this is where he should stay", with the dub disc making "the tedium last longer".

 In an article for The New York Times, Robert Palmer commented how Brain Damage "suggests that Britain's emerging black pop can encompass as many idioms as the most eclectic white rock, but from an explicitly black musical perspective," further naming it as "one of the year's most savory and unexpected recorded pleasures" and positioning it with Linx's Intuition (1981) as black pop albums with a distinct British character.
 A 1982 article in Race Today praised the album's genre fusions, musical knowledge and Bovell's diverse skills, calling it "the most daring and eclectic album ever produced by a reggae artist."
 In a mixed retrospective assessment for The New Rolling Stone Album Guide, Randall Grass wrote that the album "moves easily from one musical style to another to produce many inspiring moments limited by uneven material."
 Jim Green of Trouser Press noted how the "consistently enjoyable" album unusually features little dub and was "[g]ood lightweight groove music, ideal for summer," finding the bonus dub disc to be "similar to I Wah Dub, though not as engrossing."
 Authors Phil Hardy and Dave Laing consider the album to be the "masterpiece" among Bovell's solo albums.
 In 2006, Brain Damage was remastered and released as a single CD by Front Line, while "Heaven" and "Smouche" were released as a twelve-inch single on 23 September 2014 by Optimo Records as part of their "Optimo Disc Plate Series", label co-founder JD Twitch having described Brain Damage as a "forgotten masterpiece."